API-Skeletons/zf-doctrine-graphql/README.md

 Configuration
 -------------

+Because creating hydrator configurations for every entity in your object manager(s) this module provides an auto-generating configuration tool.

+There are three sections to the generated configuration:

+* zf-doctrine-graphql: An array of configuration options.
+The options are
+* * limit: The maximum number of results to return for each entity or collection.

+* zf-doctrine-graphql-query-provider: This allows you to provide security to your top level entity queries.
+For each top level entity query a query provider is required.

+* zf-doctrine-graphql-hydrator: An array of hydrator configurations.
 Every entity within the tree of data you will serve through GraphQL must have a Hydrator Configuration.

-A tool is included to create a skeleton hydrator configuration for you.
+To generate configuration:

 ```sh
 php public/index.php graphql:hydrator:config-skeleton [--object-manager=]